The Veil (2016 film): Production

 Originally, the film was supposed to be found footage.
 When the team felt found footage had run its course, Robert Ben Garant re-wrote his script to make it more traditional.
 In February 2014, Thomas Jane joined the cast of the film.
 Director Phil Joanou and Jane had collaborated on the short film The Punisher: Dirty Laundry, and Joanou offered the role to Jane.
 Jane rewrote most of his character's dialogue to convert him from a fundamentalist Christian to an occultist.
 Jane's rewrites included twenty pages of more material, most of which was shot and subsequently edited down.
 Jane was inspired by religious leaders Jim Jones and David Koresh, but he also mixed in elements of a rock star.

 Also in February, it was announced that Jessica Alba and Lily Rabe joined the cast.
 Alba had worked with producer Jason Blum on Stretch in a cameo, and Blum wanted to give her a larger role.
-She was previously attached to the film when it was still in found footage format, and Joanou had to repitch the film to her once it was rewritten.
+She was previously attached to the film when it was still in the found footage format, and Joanou had to repitch the film to her once it was rewritten.
 April 2014, Reid Scott and Meegan Warner joined.

 Shooting took place over 25 days.
 Joanou said the conversion from found footage format left him little time to complete the film, as the scenes became necessarily more complex.
 Joanou called it his most difficult shoot.